Faster Space-Efficient STR-IC-LCS Computation: Space-efficient solution (Algorithm ) for STR-IC-LCS problem

 On the other hand, we can compute all required suffix-LCS values with computing prefix-LCS values.
 We want a suffix-LCS value of $A[\en_A(x)+1..n]$ and $B[\en_B(y)+1..n]~(1 \leq y \leq |I_B|)$ when we compute the length of an LCS of $A[1..\beg_A(x)-1]$ and $B[1..\beg_B(y)-1]$.
 Recall that we process all intervals of $I_B$ in increasing order of the beginning positions when computing prefix-LCS values with a fixed interval of $I_A$.
 This means that we need to process all intervals of $I_B$ in ``decreasing order'' when computing suffix-LCS values with a fixed interval of $I_A$.
 We can do that by using an almost similar way on $F_{A^R}$ and $F_{B^R}$.
 The most significant difference is that we scan the $|A[\en_A(x)+1..n]|$-th column of $F_{A^R}$ from the $\ell$-th row to the first row.

 Overall, we can obtain the length of an STR-IC-LCS in $O(n^2)$ time in total.
-Also this algorithm requires space for storing all minimal intervals and tables, namely, requiring $O(n + (\ell+1)(n-\ell+1)) = O((\ell+1)(n-\ell+1))$ space in the worst case.
+Also this algorithm requires space for string all minimal intervals and tables, namely, requiring $O(n + (\ell+1)(n-\ell+1)) \subseteq O((\ell+1)(n-\ell+1))$ space in the worst case.
 Finally, we can obtain Theorem~\ref{thm:str-ic-lcs}.

 In addition, we can also compute an STR-IC-LCS (as a string), if we store a pair of minimal intervals which produce the length of an STR-IC-LCS.
 Namely, we can find a cell which gives the prefix-LCS value over $F_A$ or $F_B$.
 Then we can obtain a prefix-LCS string by a simple backtracking (a suffix-LCS can be also obtained by backtracking on $F_{A^R}$ or $F_{B^R}$).
 On the other hand, we can also use an algorithm that computes an LCS string in $O(n^2)$ time and $O(n)$ space by Hirschberg~\cite{Hirschberg75}.
-We conclude with supplemantal pseudocodes of our algorithm (see Algorithms~\ref{alg:STR-IC-LCS},\ref{alg:Serch4LCS_1}, and \ref{alg:Serch4LCS_2}).